 It's difficult to predict dynamic forces and impact loads on a valve that shifts in less than 50 milliseconds.

-It's difficult to predict dynamic forces and impact loads on a valve that shifts in less than 50 milliseconds.
-When testing valves at Eaton Hydraulics, we cycle valves repeatedly to simulate years of use.
+It's difficult to predict dynamic forces and impact loads on a valve that shifts in less than 50 ms. When testing valves at Eaton Hydraulics, we cycle valves repeatedly to simulate years of use.
 Computer modeling and engineering expertise are valuable, but nothing proves a design quite like a pounding endurance test.

 When developing a new range of directional valves, we performed endurance tests on production prototypes and another company's valve.
 At full flow and pressure, loading snapped the roll pin holding both valves together in less than 250,000 cycles, Figure 1.
 As a result, our engineers switched to a stronger, solid steel dowel pin.

-Flow-induced loads and effects
+Flow-induced Loads and Effects

 Flow through a cartridge valve can produce unexpected consequences that reduce durability.
 Full flows can result in higher forces, erosion, cavitation, and even catastrophic failure.
 As Figure 2 shows, a 100-mesh filter screen failed from an alternating load caused by flow across the restrictive screen.
 Our engineers were able to specify a stronger screen after this failure, which would not have been revealed without an endurance qualification test.